W Network: 2017–present

 By 2017, W Network had begun to place a larger emphasis on scripted series targeting a female audience to compliment sister channel Showcase, including new acquisitions such as Nashville and Valor.
 The majority of its lifestyle programming, including the Property Brothers franchise, was moved to HGTV (now Home Network), as well as Corus' other women and lifestyle networks.

 On October 25, 2018, Corus announced an output deal with Crown Media Holdings, giving W Network exclusive Canadian rights to original movies and series produced for Hallmark Channel and Hallmark Movies & Mysteries.
 W Network carries branded blocks of Hallmark Channel content, including seasonal programming events such as Countdown to Christmas; many of Hallmark's productions are filmed in Canada.

 In June 2020, Corus reached output agreements with NBCUniversal Global Distribution for Canadian rights to Peacock original series, shared primarily between W and sister network Showcase.
 The following month, Corus also reached an agreement with sister company Sky Studios.
 Devils served as one of the first series to air on W as part of the Sky agreement.
 As part of the Peacock agreement, the long-running soap opera Days of our Lives (which had long-been carried by sister broadcast network Global in simulcast with NBC) moved to W Network in September 2022.

 Programming

 W Network primarily broadcasts films and television series targeting a female audience, including dramas, sitcoms, and romantic comedies.
-The network has an output agreement with Hallmark Media that gives it the exclusive Canadian rights to Hallmark Channel and Hallmark Mystery original productions, including seasonal programming events such as Countdown to Christmas.
+The network has an output agreement with Hallmark Media that gives it the exclusive Canadian rights to Hallmark Channel, Hallmark Mystery, and Hallmark+ original productions, including seasonal programming events such as Countdown to Christmas.
 It also participates in Corus Entertainment's agreements with NBCUniversal for Peacock and Sky Studios original programming.

 W previously produced and aired unscripted reality shows and lifestyle programming; it was well known for originating the Love It or List It and Property Brothers franchises seen on HGTV in the U.S. These programs moved to Corus' other lifestyle networks (particularly HGTV Canada and Slice) following W's shift to scripted programming.